vmspereira/NetOpt/README.md

 # NetOpt

-NetOpt is a network optimization framework for link state, SDN and SR routing.
+NetOpt is a network optimization framework for Link State, SDN and SR routing.